KNOT-FIT-BUT/OAPapers/README.md

 As this is rather heavyweight package with lots of dependencies, you can also use the repository containing only dataset loaders: [https://github.com/KNOT-FIT-BUT/OAPapersLoader](https://github.com/KNOT-FIT-BUT/OAPapersLoader).

 ## OARelatedWork dataset
 There is existing Hugging Face dataset for OARelatedWork dataset.
-You can find it [here](https://huggingface.co/datasets/oarelwork).
+You can find it at [https://huggingface.co/datasets/BUT-FIT/OARelatedWork](https://huggingface.co/datasets/BUT-FIT/OARelatedWork).

-As the generation of Hugging Face dataset cache is slow you can also load it directly using this package:
+You can also load it directly using this package:

 ```python
 from oapapers.datasets import OARelatedWork, OADataset